 Unlike the isothermal decomposition of phase constituents by diffusion, martensite is not a phase associated with thermal equilibrium.
 Thus, it does not appear on the iron-carbon equilibrium phase diagram.
 It may be thought of as a transformation product that is competitive with pearlite and bainite.

 The relative ability of a ferrous alloy to form martensite is called hardenability.
 Hardenability is commonly measured as the distance below a quenched surface at which the metal exhibits a specific hardness of 50 HRC, for example, or a specific percentage of martensite in the microstructure.
-The highest hardness of a pearlitic steel is 43 HRC whereas martensite can achieve 72 HRC.
-Fresh martensite is very brittle if carbon content is greater than approximately 0.2 to 0.3%.
+The highest hardness of pearlitic steel is 43 HRC, whereas martensite can achieve 72 HRC.
+Fresh martensite is very brittle if the carbon content is greater than approximately 0.2 to 0.3%.
 It is so brittle that it cannot be used for most applications.
 This brittleness can be removed (with some loss of hardness) if the quenched steel is heated slightly in a process known as tempering.
-Tempering is accomplished by heating a martensitic steel to a temperature below the eutectoid for a specified time period (for example between 250°C and 650°C ).
+Tempering is accomplished by heating martensitic steel to a temperature below the eutectoid for a specified period (for example, between 250°C and 650°C ).

 This tempering heat treatment allows, by diffusional processes, the formation of tempered martensite, according to the reaction: